boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 ...........

 The :guilabel:`Plugins` tab can be used to search for Boundless Plugins for QGIS.
-For each result, there will be a button that allow you to download and install the plugin easily.
+For each result, there will be a button that allows you to download and install the plugin easily.

 .. figure:: img/plugin_tab.png